mbrowniebytes/PHPFormatSize/README.md

 # PHPFormatSize

-Simple PHP formater for bytes
+Simple PHP formatter for bytes

 ```
 $this->formatSize = new FormatSize();